mhannum72/mylunch/README.md

 todo
 ====

+* Need an event log to log all meal-creations, picture uploads, picture deletes and meal-deletions.

 * I need to define a 'projects' document which outlines the important tasks that I'd like to get done.